Neferneferuaten: Neferneferuaten-tasherit

-Neferneferuaten-tasherit's age is the first objection often raised.
+Neferneferuaten-tasherit's age is the first objection often raised to this argument.
 She is thought to have been about ten at the time of Akhenaten's death, but Allen suggests that some daughters may have been older than generally calculated based on their first depicted appearance.
-Their first appearance may have been on the occasion of being weaned at age three; Neferneferuaten-tasherit may have been as old as 13 by the end of Akhenaten's reign.
+Their first appearance may have been on the occasion of being weaned, at age three; Neferneferuaten-tasherit may have been as old as 13 by the end of Akhenaten's reign.
 The later use of the "effective..." epithets may indicate that she too, was eventually old enough to act as wife to her father, supporting the older age.
-However, a younger age need not disqualify her, since Tutankhaten ascended the throne at a similar age, but a ten-year-old girl seems unlikely to many.
+However, a younger age need not disqualify her, since Tutankhaten ascended the throne at a similar age, but yet a ten-year-old female seems unlikely to many researchers.